 With 80 percent of the world’s purchasing power located outside of the United States, expanding free trade partnerships is no longer an option if we intend on growing the American economy.
 Roughly 10 million American employees rely on trade for work.

 Streamlined regulation is required to accelerate the global supply chain.

 Negotiators should continue to advance cooperation on regulatory issues that stand in the way of free trade and they should eliminate duplicative, trade-distorting and unnecessary barriers that could delay the smooth flow of goods amongst the U.S. and our trading partners.

 We must level the playing field with state-owned enterprises.
 By helping to strengthen the economies of our trading partners, private sector investments overseas support jobs here at home.

-For investments to thrive, the eventual TPP agreement must guarantee U.S. companies a consistent and predictable legal environment and dispute resolution process across borders.
-Moreover, U.S. companies require a level playing field to compete with state-owned enterprises in TPP partner-nations.
+For investments to thrive, international trade agreements must guarantee U.S. companies a consistent and predictable legal environment and dispute resolution process across borders.
+Moreover, U.S. companies require a level playing field to compete with state-owned enterprises in trading partner nations.